 - Yawn reflex - yawning when the body needs more oxygen

 Infant reflexes can occur in adults who have:

-The health care provider usually discovers abnormal infant reflexes during an exam that is done for another reason.
-Reflexes that last after they are supposed to have gone away may be a sign of a nervous system problem in the child.
+The health care provider will often discover abnormal infant reflexes during an exam that is done for another reason.
+Reflexes that remain longer than they should may be a sign of a nervous system problem.

-Parents who are worried about their child's development, or who notice that baby reflexes continue in their child after they should have stopped should tell their health care provider.
+- They notice that baby reflexes continue in their child after they should have stopped.

 Questions may include:

 - At what age did each infant reflex disappear?

 - What other symptoms are also present (for example, decreased alertness or seizures)?

 Primitive reflexes; Reflexes in infants; Tonic neck reflex; Galant reflex; Truncal incurvation; Rooting reflex; Parachute reflex; Grasp reflex